langhillie/EscapeFromOort/README.md

 # luaAsteroids
-Asteroids inspired game created in Lua using the LÖVE engine
+Asteroids inspired game created in Lua using the LÖVE engine (version 11.2)

 Still a prototype/Heavy WIP